CalderaWP/caldera/README.md

 Snapshot tests use [spatie/phpunit-snapshot-assertions](https://github.com/spatie/phpunit-snapshot-assertions)

 * From root directory `composer snapshot:accept` will accept a change to a snapshot test that is currently failing.

+### Releasing, Github and Packagist.
+The monorepo builder allows us to split each package to its own Github repo.
+This allows the packages to be installed via Composer.

+* Push updates in core repo to the split packages
+    -  `composer split`
+* Release update
+    - `composer release [version]`
+    - The provided version will be tagged
+* Pushing to packagist:
+    - @todo

 ### WordPress
 In general, most development should not require WordPress.
 A local WordPress environment with xdebug, mailhog, phpmyadmin, etc is included, using Lando.